 - 13.1.
 The curriculum for PSHE focusses on promoting pupils' resilience, confidence and ability to learn. - 13.2.
 Positive classroom management and working in small groups is utilised to promote positive behaviour, social development and high self-esteem. - 13.3.
-School-based counselling is offered to pupils who require it. - 13.4.
-Relevant external services are utilised where appropriate, e.g. Mind, Anthony Seddon or The Hive. - 13.5.
-A child psychologist is made available where a pupil requires such services. - 13.6.
-The school develops and maintains pupils' social skills. - 13.7.
+School-based counselling is offered with an internal waiting list to pupils who require it. - 13.4.
+Relevant external services are utilised where appropriate, e.g. Mind, Anthony Seddon or The Hive, Health mentor, 42nd Street, Reach out.
+We also signpost to external services e.g. Kooth - 13.5.
+A child psychologist is considered where a pupil requires such services. - 13.6.
+The school endeavours to develop and maintain pupils' social skills. - 13.7.
 Where appropriate, parents have a direct involvement in any intervention regarding their child. - 13.8.
 Where appropriate, the school supports parents in the management and development of their child. - 13.9.
-Student Support Officers act as confidents, with the aim of easing the worries of their mentees. - 13.10.
+Student Support Officers strive to ease the worries of their mentees.

+- 13.10.
 When in-school intervention is not appropriate, referrals and commissioning support will take the place of in-school interventions.
 The school will continue to support the pupil as much as possible throughout the process. - 13.11.
-Serious cases of SEMH difficulties are referred to CAMHS.

-- 13.12.
-To ensure referring pupils to CAMHS is effective, staff follow the process below: - Use a clear, approved process for identifying pupils in need of further support - Document evidence of their SEMH difficulties - Encourage the pupil and their parents to speak to the pupil's GP - Work with local specialist CAMHS to make the referral process as quick and efficient as possible - Understand the criteria that are used by specialist CAMHS in determining whether a pupil needs their services - Have a close working relationship with the local CAMHS specialist - Consult CAMHS about the most effective things the school can do to support pupils whose needs aren't so severe that they require specialist CAMHS - 13.13.
-The school commissions individual health and support services directly for pupils who require additional help. - 13.14.
-The services commissioned are suitably accredited and are able to demonstrate that they will improve outcomes for pupils. - 13.15.
-The school implements the following approach to interventions: - School-based counselling will often take the form of talking therapy, drawing on creative approaches where appropriate and necessary. - For severe cases, a range of tailored and multi-component interventions are established and used. - 13.16.
-Through the curriculum, pupils are taught how to: - Build self-esteem and a positive self-image. - Foster the ability to self-reflect and problem-solve. - Protect against self-criticism and social perfectionism. - Foster self-reliance and the ability to act and think independently. - Create opportunities for positive interaction with others. - Get involved in school life and related decision-making. - 13.17.
-For pupils with more complex problems, additional in-school support includes: - Supporting the pupil's teacher to help them manage the pupil's behaviour. - Additional educational one-to-one support for the pupil. - One-to-one work with the pupil delivered by mental health specialists. - The creation of an IHP a statutory duty for schools when caring for pupils with complex medical needs. - Seeking professional mental health recommendations regarding medication. - Family support and/or therapy where recommended by mental health professionals.
+In serious cases of SEMH difficulties parents are advised to contact GPs / A&E and CAMHs. - 13.12.
+When parents choose to refer to CAMHs school will endeavour to provide relevant information by collecting staff viewpoints. - 13.13.
+The school signposts parents / carers to suitable support services directly for pupils who require additional help. - 13.14.
+The school implements the following approach to interventions: - School-based counselling will often take the form of talking therapy, drawing on creative approaches where appropriate and necessary. - 13.15.
+Through the curriculum, pupils are taught strategies to: - Build self-esteem and a positive self-image. - Foster the ability to self-reflect and problem-solve. - Protect against self-criticism and social perfectionism. - Foster self-reliance and the ability to act and think independently. - Create opportunities for positive interaction with others. - Get involved in school life and related decision-making. - 13.16.
+For pupils with more complex problems, additional support includes: - Advising the pupil's teacher to help them manage the pupil's behaviour. - One-to-one work with the pupil delivered by mental health specialists.
+(External specialists) - Health care plan (HCP)as provided by medical professionals - Family support and/or therapy where recommended by mental health professionals.
+E.g. referrals to Early Help

-14. Suicide concern intervention and support
+14. Suicidal ideation concerns intervention and support